Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

   tempo, velocity; suspense,..
-atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta
+atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is?

 prabhupada
  they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)